leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: YouTube
 * Medium: Text
-* Annotation process: 3 annotators code each bit of content.
-Final decision is made on 2/3 majority decision Content which at least one person did not label (as they were 'unsure') were excluded (848 bits)

-* Annotation agreement: 71%.
-Pairwise Kappa: 0.698, 0.579, 0.512
 * Reference: Alakrot, A., Murray, L. and Nikolov, N., 2018.
 Dataset Construction for the Detection of Anti-Social Behaviour in Online Communication in Arabic.
 Procedia Computer Science, 142, pp.174-181.